thisismikk/obamahack-kami/README.md

 # ObamaHack KAMI

- - Continued version of ObamaHack, based on KAMI.
+ - The ObamaHack client, based on 086's KAMI.
  - As of now this client is no longer developed actively.
 Feel free to make PR's as you wish.

  # Thanks